alinaserinet/data-structures/README.md

-## Data Structures and Algorithms in JAVA
+## Data Structures and Algorithms in Java

 This project is a Java implementation of various fundamental data structures, designed to provide a comprehensive understanding and practical usage of data structures.
 It includes commonly used data structures such as arrays, linked lists, stacks, queues, trees, graphs, and more.